-Since the historical times, nurses have reached out to partner with other institutions and bodies to enhance the nursing experience, better health care, and improved overall nursing practice.
-In the early stages, the nurse partnerships were conducted to facilitate the following:
+Since ancient times, nurses have reached out to partner with other institutions and bodies to enhance the nursing experience, better health care, and improved overall nursing practice.
+In the early stages, nurse partnerships were conducted to facilitate the following:

 - Providing care to various populations.